rajatmodi62/OccludedActionBenchmark/README.md

 Olympics.
 Millions were glued to their TV.
 The place where the best of humans compete.
 Audience thought they were competing.
 But, the actors were in synchrony: they were collaborating.
 Minds became one, and bodies flowed together.
 The vectors of neurons in their brains were rotating synchronously: they converged on same phase and magnitude.
 They saw only one object: the pool in front of them.
 There is no complexity, its simple: they were binding together.
 Islands are potatoes whose rotation takes a lot of time to track.
 [GLOM]

 Tandem events are good for occlusions: the actor behind is largely covered by the actor before it.
 Make detectors work on this lol.
-This cute split has been release [here](https://www.crcv.ucf.edu/data1/rajat_occ_action_detection/mso-real_oucf.sq)
+This cute little split has been released [here](https://www.crcv.ucf.edu/data1/rajat_occ_action_detection/mso-real_oucf.sq)
 ## Dataset Samples: O-UCF.
 Consists of static/dynamic occlusions on top of official UCF-24 dataset.
 Annotation labels remain same as official UCF-24 and can be found [here](https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct).
 Occluded Test set can be found [here]().